airbnb/javascript/README.md

     }
     ```

-  - Use camelCase when naming objects, functions, and instances
+  - Use lower camelCase when naming objects, functions, and instances

     ```javascript
     // bad